Max Winslow and the House of Secrets: Production

 Filming took place in Northwest Arkansas in Bentonville, Fayetteville and Rogers in January 2019.

 Editing took place in Burbank, California.
 Sound Design was done by Andres Boulton, color correction by Light Bender Studios and the film was scored by Jason Brandt.

 Release

 The film premiered at the Burbank International Film Festival on September 7, 2019.
 It also screened at the 2019 Shriekfest and was scheduled to play in the Newport Beach Film Festival, Arizona International Film Festival, International Horror and Sci-Fi Film Festival, and Sci-Fi-London before theaters were shut down due to the COVID-19 pandemic.

 Reception

 Box office

-Due to limited theater exposure and few films playing due to the COVID-19 pandemic, Max Winslow was #2 at the box office in its opening weekend.
+Due to limited theater exposure and few films playing due to the COVID-19 pandemic, Max Winslow was #2 at the box office in its opening weekend, grossing just $128.